osbuild/metrics/README.md

 ...
 ```

+See also the [explore](./explore.ipynb) notebook in the root of the repo.

 ## Getting the data

 The data can be downloaded from the [Openshift Console output](https://console-openshift-console.apps.crcp01ue1.o9m8.p1.openshiftapps.com/k8s/ns/image-builder-prod/cronjobs) (under Workloads > Pods).
 Note that jobs run every Monday and the output is only available for 3 days.
 Ask @achilleas-k for convenient access to data dumps.